seng438-winter-2023/seng438-a5-D0tzi/seng438-a5-team_number.md

 <img width="1200" alt="image" src="https://user-images.githubusercontent.com/98235387/228978355-23db8da4-0bea-4161-a1a8-4b74b56e80cb.png">

 <h3>Result of model comparison (selecting top two models):</h3>

+As seen above, the top two models selected to fit our failure data was the S distribution model and negative binomial 2 distribution model.
+They tend to fit closer to the shape of our data in the intensity graph as well.
+You may assume that these two models are similar due to the visually close resemblance they share.
+However they differ quite a lot, in which the S model is a parametric model that assumes time between failures follows an exponential distribution; whereas the NB2 model is a non-parametric model that assumes the time between failures follows a non-homogenous Poisson process.
+Further, because the NB2 model has a lower calculated AIC and BIC, the NB2 model is more suitted to this data than the S model

 <h3>Result of range analysis (an explanation of which part of data is good for proceeding with the analysis):</h3>

+When deciding what range of data to analyze, we must consider if the SUT has changed, or if the data is old.
+In our case, we have no indication of the SUT or it's version.
+We cannot presume when the failures occured.
+However because our data has only 54 failures, we can assume that it is relatively recent failure data as 40-50 failures is often the standard for proper analysis.
+Therefore we can analyze the data from the first interval to the end.

 <h3>Plots for failure rate and reliability of the SUT for the test data provided:</h3>

 <h3>A discussion on decision making given a target failure rate:</h3>

 <h3>A discussion on the advantages and disadvantages of reliability growth analysis:</h3>